GRAND VALLEY EQUINE ASSISTED LEARNING CENTER

 Jay D. grew up around horses all his life.
 Having attained a Masters Degree in special education, Jay D. taught in the public schools for 10 years and coached high school basketball for 17 years.
 He left teaching for 10 years and served as a Regional Vice President for a financial services office before returning to the classroom three years ago.
 It was in his time away from teaching that Jay D. and his wife Suzanne started Grand Valley Equine Assisted Learning Center.

-Suzanne Muller, Treasurer & Co-Founder
+Suzanne Muller, Co-Founder/ Treasurer

 Picture